-Market overview (with 'market map', if appropriate, together with implications for the organization)
+Market overview (with 'market map', if appropriate, together with implications for the organization).
+(Details of how to complete this section are provided in Chapter 3, Stage 1 Your Market and How It Works.)

-It is also helpful if the principal segments can be described here.
+It is also helpful if the principal segments can be described here (see Chapter 3, Stage 3 Segmenting the Market).

-- Market definition - Market map showing vol/rev flows from supplier through to end user, with major decision points highlighted - Where appropriate, provide a future market map - Include commentary/conclusions/implications for the company - At major decision points, include key segments.
+- market definition - market map showing vol/rev flows from supplier through to end user, with major decision - points highlighted - where appropriate, provide a future market map - include commentary/conclusions/implications for the company - at major decision points, include key segments.